-The external Manager's Asset Management Committee comprises the NAP Chairman, NAP Managing Director and NAP Financial Director, who meet periodically on both a formal and informal basis as required, to consider and make decisions and / or recommendations to the Board on matters delegated by the approved investment policy and authority limits.
+The external Manager's Asset Management Committee comprises the NAP Chairman, NAP Managing Director and NAP Financial Director, who meet periodically on both a formal and informal basis as required, to consider and make decisions and / or recommendations to the Board on matters delegated by the agreed approval framework and within limits.

 The Company has no employees and there is therefore no need for a Remuneration Committee.
-The Board, excluding the independent directors, approves remuneration payable to independent directors, which will then be ratified by unitholders at each annual general meeting.
+The Board, excluding the independent directors, approves remuneration payable to independent directors, which is considered by unitholders at each annual general meeting.
 Independent directors receive no compensation other than fees approved and disclosed in this manner and fees are based solely on attendance at meetings.